Surrey: In popular culture

-The opening of H. G. Wells 1898 novel War of the Worlds is set on Horsell Common near Woking, the author's home town.
+The opening of H. G. Wells 1898 novel War of the Worlds is set on Horsell Common near Woking.

 A key scene of Jane Austen's 1815 novel Emma takes place on Box Hill.

 The county is the setting of the fictional town of Little Whinging, where Harry Potter was raised in the books by J.K.
 Rowling.

 The county has also been used as a film location.
 In the 1976 film The Omen, the scenes at the cathedral were filmed at Guildford Cathedral.